jjscc/GBWAtt/README.md

 # README
-This is the official code for our CVPR 2025 publication: Learning to Normalize on the SPD Manifold under Bures-Wasserstein Geometry.
+This is the official code for our KDD 2026 publication: Towards Robust EEG Decoding Based on Riemannian Self-Attention.

  The code will release soon.